paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

     // Instructs the system on how the data should be propagated.
     MemoryPropagationType propagationType;

-    // Used only if the propagation is ONE_TARGET. std::optional< Ip6Addr > propagationTarget;
+    // Used only if the propagation is ONE_TARGET.
+If null and propagation is ONE_TARGET, this will target the leader. std::optional< Ip6Addr > propagationTarget;

-    MemoryWriteResult();
+    MemoryWriteResult() = default;

-    MemoryWriteResult( bool success, bool metadataOnly, MemoryPropagationType propagationType, Ip6Addr target );
+    MemoryWriteResult( bool success, bool stored, bool metadataOnly, MemoryPropagationType propagationType, Ip6Addr target ) : success( success ), stored( stored ), metadataOnly( metadataOnly ), propagationType( propagationType ), propagationTarget( target ) {}

-    MemoryWriteResult( bool success, bool metadataOnly, MemoryPropagationType propagationType );
+    MemoryWriteResult( bool success, bool stored, bool metadataOnly, MemoryPropagationType propagationType ) : success( success ), stored( stored ), metadataOnly( metadataOnly ), propagationType( propagationType ) {}
 };
 ```